The Trabuco Creek Watershed Improvement Project: A Southern California Climate Change Adaptation Case Study

 Trabuco Creek Project Goals & Actions

 The Cleveland National Forest conducted a watershed improvement project in Trabuco Creek, a stream in the semi- arid Santa Ana Mountains with high recreation use, including multiple private recreation residences, and several instream dams and hardened road crossings (i.e., fords).
 The goals of this project were to:

 Improve aquatic organism passage by increasing and maintaining stream habitat connectivity; and

-Improve stream and riparian habitat quality, sustainability, function, and availability for fish, reptiles,
+Improve stream and riparian habitat quality, sustainability, function, and availability for fish, reptiles, amphibians, and birds.

 Primary project actions included:

 Remove barriers to aquatic organism passage (e.g., small-scale, non-functioning instream fords and dams)

 Add channel complexity

 Kershner, J.M., L.E.
 Hilberg, and W.A.
 Reynier.
 2017.
 The Trabuco Creek Watershed Improvement Project: A Southern California Climate Change Adaptation Case Study.
 Retrieved from CAKE: http://www.cakex.org/case-studies/trabuco-creek-watershed-improvement-pr...